2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing.md

 #### Logarithmic Line

 The logarithmic line is usually presented as a "guide" for more advanced types of curves.
-This is due to the fact that it has some glaring problems.
+This is due to the fact that it has some major issues.

 ![A Logarithmic difficulty curve](./images/balancing/logarithmic_line.svg){width=40%}

 The beginning of the game has a steep learning curve, which eases up as the game goes on.
 This means that the game is really hard at the beginning but the challenge dies down towards the end, which can make for a game very difficult to learn but not much more.

-This can be a good curve if you want to "test the might and patience" of your players, but if not paired with a different approach in the late game, it may end up being plain boring.
+This can be a good curve if you want to "test the might and patience" of your players, but if not paired with a different approach in the late game, it may end up being boring in the long run.

 #### Exponential Line